dnsdurham/AsyncDemo/README.md

 You should write code that reads like a series of synchronous statements.

 ## Make Breakfast
+Pouring coffee.
+**coffee is ready**.
+Warming the egg pan...
+cracking 2 eggs.
+cooking the eggs ...
+Put eggs on plate.
+**eggs are ready**.
+putting 3 slices of bacon in the pan. cooking first side of bacon...
+flipping a slice of bacon.
+flipping a slice of bacon.
+flipping a slice of bacon.
+cooking the second side of bacon...
+Put bacon on plate.
+**bacon is ready**.
+Putting a slice of bread in the toaster.
+Putting a slice of bread in the toaster.
+Start toasting...
+Remove toast from toaster.
+Putting butter on the toast.
+Putting jam on the toast.
+**toast is ready**.
+Pouring orange juice.
+**oj is ready**.
+Breakfast is ready!

+## Make Breakfast Async
 Pouring coffee
 **coffee is ready**
 Warming the egg pan...